-No matter where they venture; Thailand, Greece, the Dominican Republic, or even Montana, it is inevitable at that end of the their trip (and the end of the vacation episode) as they are sitting down for their final meal, someone will ask the table to share the "peak and pit" of their trip.
-Then one by one everyone will say what their best and worst moment was during the vacation.
+No matter where they venture; Thailand, Greece, the Dominican Republic, (or even Montana), it is inevitable at that end of the their trip (and the end of the vacation episode) as they are sitting down for their final meal, someone will ask everyone to share their "peak and pit" of the trip.

 I think this tradition is wonderful.

 We all might have a moment or two while on vacation where things don't go as planned and it gets frustrating and sharing the "peak and pit" allows each family member to say "hey this part wasn't fun for me" and then they also get to share what their favorite part was too.

 During one episode, Kourtney Kardashian explained that discussing each family member's "peak and pit" started off as something they discussed every evening at dinner when they were kids.

 When asked to share a "peak and a pit" it will make kids recall at least two things that happened in school; for better or worse.
 Having conversations like this are important and it allows for each kid to have the spotlight at dinner and feel like they are being heard.

 I plan on sharing the "peak and pit" of the trip or of a particular day too, this will show my kids that even adults get down sometimes and that's okay.